-The COVID-19 pandemic has negatively impacted the global economy, disrupted global supply chains, lowered equity market valuations, created significant volatility in the financial markets, increased unemployment levels, and caused temporary, and in certain cases, permanent closures of many businesses.
-The initial impacts from the COVID-19 pandemic have begun to subside with certain aspects of the global economy, equity market valuations, and increased unemployment levels showing signs of recovery.
-The gaming industry was not immune to these factors as our casino customers closed their gaming establishments in the first quarter of 2020, with many beginning to reopen their operations over the remainder of 2020 and throughout 2021.
+The COVID-19 pandemic negatively impacted the global economy, disrupted global supply chains, and created significant volatility in the financial markets.
+Initially, it lowered equity market valuations and raised the cost of borrowing funds, increased unemployment levels, and caused temporary, and in certain cases, permanent closures of many businesses.
+The gaming industry was not immune to these factors as our casino customers closed their gaming establishments in the first quarter of 2020.
+As the initial impacts from the COVID-19 pandemic subsided, most of our casino customers began to reopen their operations over the remainder of 2020 and throughout 2021.
+While some of our customers' locations have permanently ceased operations, nearly all of our customer base has resumed operations as of June 30, 2022.
+In addition, the impacts of employment constraints and supply chain disruptions continue to challenge our customers and us.

 Since the onset of COVID-19, we have implemented measures to mitigate our exposure throughout the global pandemic.
-While there may be further uncertainty facing our customers as a result of COVID-19, we continue to evaluate our business strategies and the impacts of the global pandemic on our results of operations and financial condition and make business decisions to mitigate further risk.
-While gaming industry conditions have improved significantly in the first quarter of 2022 and year ended December 31, 2021, compared to 2020, it is unclear if the customer equipment purchases will consistently return to pre-COVID levels.
-Resurgences of COVID-19 and its variants could impact future customer operations or our own; however, we continue to monitor the impacts of the global pandemic and make adjustments to our business, accordingly.
+While many pandemic impacts have subsided, further uncertainty still challenges our customers and us as a result of COVID-19 and the resurgence of its variants.
+We continue to evaluate our business strategies and monitor the impacts of the global pandemic, employment constraints and supply chain disruptions on our results of operations and financial condition, and make adjustments to our business, accordingly.

-Our revenues and liquidity for the first quarter of 2022 exceeded the first quarter of 2021, as nearly all of our casino customer locations have again reopened.
-With various limitations still in effect, we expect that demand and supply for our products and services may be tempered in the short-term, to the extent gaming activity decreases at our customers' locations, or fails to increase at expected rates, and to the extent our customers decide to continue to restrict their capital spending as a result of uncertainty in the industry, or that supply chain disruptions might impact customer deliveries or otherwise.
+Our revenues for the second quarter of 2022 exceeded the second quarter of 2021.
+While gaming industry conditions have improved significantly compared to 2020, it is unclear if customer capital allocations will return and remain at pre-COVID levels.
+With macro-economic and pandemic-related challenges still in effect, we expect that demand and supply for our products and services could be tempered in the short-term, to the extent gaming activity decreases at our customers' locations, or fails to increase at expected rates, and to the extent our customers decide to continue to restrict their capital spending as a result of uncertainty in the industry, or that supply chain disruptions might impact customer deliveries or otherwise.

-The impact of the COVID-19 pandemic also exacerbates the risks disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021 (the "Annual Report"), including, but not limited to: our ability to generate revenues and, earn profits, our ability to service existing and attract new customers and maintain our overall competitiveness in the market; the potential for significant fluctuations in demand for our products and services; overall trends in the gaming industry impacting our business, and potential volatility in our stock price, among other concerns such as cybersecurity exposure.
+The impact of the COVID-19 pandemic also exacerbates the risks disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021 (the "Annual Report"), including, but not limited to: our ability to generate revenues and, earn profits, our ability to service existing and attract new customers and maintain our overall competitiveness in the market; the potential for significant fluctuations in demand for our products and services; overall trends in the gaming industry impacting our business, and potential volatility in our stock price, among other concerns.